The Association for Information Management

-Chairing the conference will be Roly Keating, Chief Executive of The British Library on Day 1 and Loyita Worley, Senior Manager of EMEA Library Operations at Reed Smith on Day 2.
+Chairing the conference in 2013 was Roly Keating, Chief Executive of The British Library on Day 1 and Loyita Worley, Senior Manager of EMEA Library Operations at Reed Smith on Day 2.

 Originally Oliver Morley, Chief Executive of the UK National Archives had been due to chair Day Two of AKISS.
-However, Oliver has been appointed as Chief Executive of the DVLA (Driver and Vehicle Licensing Agency) which means he cannot now chair Day Two.
-Although we are very sorry Oliver cannot be with us, we are delighted for him in his new role, and wish him every success.
+However, Oliver has been appointed as Chief Executive of the DVLA (Driver and Vehicle Licensing Agency) which means he could not chair Day Two.

-As his replacement, we have chosen somebody with considerable experience of senior hands-on management in the information field.
+As his replacement, we chose somebody with considerable experience of senior hands-on management in the information field.
 Loyita is a very pragmatic can-do professional who, among other aptitudes, knows how to recruit and retain team members, commission new services, build and manage relationships with suppliers, develop, implement and revise strategy, understand customers, deliver value, manage change and not least, gain senior management buy-in.
-She is also very approachable and friendly, and will be a great asset to Day Two of AKISS.
+She is also very approachable and friendly, and was a great asset to Day Two of AKISS.

 |Roly Keating||Loyita Worley||Neelie Kroes|

-An introductory address will be made by Neelie Kroes, Vice-President of the European Commission who is responsible for overseeing the Digital Agenda in Europe.
+An introductory address was made by Neelie Kroes, Vice-President of the European Commission who is responsible for overseeing the Digital Agenda in Europe.